Microsoft-Web/HOL-ASPNETWebForms/HOL.md

 	  <a href="CustomerDetails.aspx">Add a New Customer</a>
 	</asp:Content>
 	````

+	One downside with the above approaches is that the calls to Eval() and Bind() are late-bound - meaning you pass strings to represent the property names.
+This means you don't get Intellisense for the member names, support for code navigation (like Go To Definition), nor compile-time checking support.

 	Setting the ItemType property causes two new typed variables to be generated in the scope of the data-binding expressions: **Item** and **BindItem**.
 You can use these strongly typed variables in the data-binding expressions and get the full benefits of the Visual Studio development experience.